Toxoplasma Quiz

 Do you have a fever?

-Most healthy individuals recover from toxoplasmosis without treatment.
+Most healthy individuals recover from toxoplasmosis with minimal or no symptoms and no treatment.
 Those who are ill or have a weak immune system may receive a combination of drugs such as antibiotics, anti-parasitic drugs, and other medications to alleviate symptoms.
-However, the best approach is prevention by avoiding exposure.
+However, the best approach is prevention by avoiding exposure during pregnancy or if your immune system is weakened.
 People with weakened immune systems may be prescribed preventive medication.

 References